 Additionally, you may want to tap into digital supply networks (DSNs) powered by artificial intelligence, robotics, and 5G.
 Newer supply-chain technologies support end-to-end visibility, communication, and cost-optimization.

-Finally, use a platform like MaintainX to support the automation of low-quantity inventory alerts to ensure critical equipment part orders are always placed in advance.
+Use a platform like MaintainX to support the automation of low-quantity inventory alerts to ensure critical equipment part orders are always placed in advance.

 2. Implement Lean Process Improvement Methodologies

-Toyota introduced the lean manufacturing production methodology in 1930.
+Toyota introduced the Lean manufacturing production methodology in 1930.